 Once in Bondville, the ride takes you through farmland pastures to the town of Peru.
 Refuel at the historic J.J.
 Hapgood Store (we recommend the buttermilk fried-chicken sandwich) and, if you’ve got the time, spend the night at the nearby Seesaw’s Lodge, a brand-new, impeccably designed property with guest rooms and cabins.
 In the morning, head toward Danby and Mad Tom Road.
 From there, it’s back to Manchester and the Equinox, where you can soothe your tired, sore legs with a deep-tissue massage at the hotel spa.

 The ideal spot for families and anyone looking for gentler routes, the Catamount Trails consist of 20 miles of singletrack and doubletrack in the town of Williston.
 You and your clan can stay right on the property at the Catamount Bed and Breakfast, a brick home built in 1796 by the first governor of Vermont.
 From there, it’s a short pedal to the trails, where you’ll find fairly flat terrain that winds through evergreen forests.

 The most rugged trail in the network, Coyote Turnpike, is a little steeper and has some small drops, but it’s still easy enough for an intermediate rider.
-Plus, the views of Camel’s Hump from the top of the trail, especially at sunset, are tough to beat.
+Plus, the views of Camel’s Hump from the top of the trail, especially at sunset during peak fall foliage, are tough to beat.
 Kids will also love the pump tracks; the smaller of the two can be handled on a Strider bike, while the other is the perfect place for an intermediate to work on riding skills.
 When you’re tired and hungry, head to Richmond, just ten minutes away, for burgers and beers at the Hatchet Tap and Table.